Golf Cart Registration

 As with all other motor vehicles under the transportation code, those interested in obtaining a permit must show proof of vehicle insurance at the time of registration.

-The cost for the required permit is $20 and at this time only check or money order made payable to the City of Melissa will be accepted.
+The cost for the required permit is $20 and at this time only cash, check or money order made payable to the City of Melissa will be accepted.
 Permits/Stickers are valid for a period of two years.

 - Equipment must meet Texas and Federal Motor Vehicle Safety Standards as they exist or may be amended